Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Coco Coir

-Coco coir is made from coconut husks.
-It’s a popular soil alternative for both indoor and outdoor cannabis growers.
+Coco coir, made from coconut husks, has become a popular soil alternative for both indoor and outdoor cannabis cultivation.
+It provides excellent drainage and naturally prevents water from pooling around the roots, reducing the risk of overwatering.

 Expanded Clay Pellets, Perlite, and Rock Wool

-• Expanded clay pellets – Lightweight and reusable, they provide strong support and excellent airflow to roots.
+• Expanded clay pellets are lightweight, reusable, and provide strong support with good airflow for roots.

-• Rock wool – Made from spun stone fibers.
-It holds moisture well but needs careful pH control.
+• Rock wool, made from spun stone fibers, holds moisture well but requires careful pH monitoring to avoid nutrient imbalances.

-These options are soil-free.
-They’re best suited for hydroponic setups, where roots grow in water and need stability without getting waterlogged.
+These options are soil-free and work best in hydroponic setups where roots grow directly in water and need support without becoming waterlogged.

 Soil Options for Growing Weed